Stanford University 2009-current

 - Armanios, D., Eesley, C. Lowering Entry Barriers (but also Providing Resources): How Governments Spur Founding, R&R at Administrative Science Quarterly

 - D. Yang, C.E.
-Eesley, X. Tian, E.B.
-Roberts, Institutionalized Choice and Training for Entrepreneurship?: Evidence from China, Under Review at Organization Science
+Eesley, X. Tian, X. Yang, Institutionalized Choice and Training for Entrepreneurship?: Evidence from China, Under Review at Organization Science

 - R.N.
 Eberhart, C.E.
 Eesley, Too Much of a Good Thing: Institutional Change and New Firm Performance in Japan, R&R at Organization Science.